andreivasilescu24/Addiction-Tracking-App-Android/README.md

-# 🛡️ The Addiction Tracker app - Recovery & Progress Tracker
+# Addiction Tracker app - Recovery & Progress Tracker

 The Addiction Tracker app is a modern, high-performance Android application designed to help users track their journey toward overcoming addictions.
 It combines evidence-based tracking (streaks and milestones) with cutting-edge AI support to provide a personal recovery coach in your pocket.